akavinashsingh/auth-service-flask/README.md

 ## 📜 License

-This project is open-source and free to use for educational purposes.
+This project is open-source and free to use for **educational purposes**.

+---

+### ⭐ If this project helped you, consider starring the repo!